 Also, it can suck back all the air into the room that you are trying to get rid of.
 But this kind of problem doesn’t arise when you vent a bathroom fan through the soffit.

 Preserved Roof Integrity

-Venting bathroom through soffit means you don’t have to put a hole in the roof.
+Venting the bathroom through the soffit means you don’t have to put a hole in the roof.
 That’s because it may cause it to leak, especially if you have an old roof or the ventilation is done poorly.
-Venting the bathroom fan to the soffit help keep it leakage-free.
+Venting the bathroom fan to the soffit helps keep it leakage-free.